Her international is governed by a volunteer board of Directors in Kelowna, BC, Canada

 Tamara McLellan, Co-Executive Director

 She spent the early years of her career learning about marketing, social media, and communications in a wide variety of businesses and became the Vice President of a small marketing agency at 23.
 After volunteering in the bankenvelds of Africa, a slum in India, and the fields of El Salvador, she realized a true passion for International Development.
 She holds a Business Management degree and most recently completed an International Development diploma through UBC.
-She also completed 300 hours of yoga and meditation training while on mat leave with her 1 year old son, Onyx.
+She also completed 300 hours of yoga and meditation training while on mat leave with her 1 year old son, Onyx and teaches female empowerment in all aspects of her work.

-A serial volunteer for the ten years, Tamara has found her permanent home at Her International.
+A serial volunteer for the ten years, Tamara found her permanent home at Her International in 2017.
 She is the other co-Executive Director of this unique NGO, working everyday in Kelowna towards empowering sustainability and self reliance in women and children both locally in Canada and abroad in Nepal.

 KAREN HUGHES, FINANCE & ADMINISTRATION OFFICER